nicolo-tellini/sppComp/how-to.md

 ### runner.sh

-The only section you want to interact with is
+The only section you have to interact with is

 ```sh